sahitikunchay/playingWithML/README.md

 # All things ML
 Doing this as I learn :).
-Currently working on Jupyter notebooks.
+Currently working with python/R on Jupyter notebooks.